LIVMA

 LEARN & LUNCH (everyone together)

-Dr. Kirsten Waratuke, DVM, DABT, Toxicology
+featuring Dr. Kirsten Waratuke, DVM, DABT, Toxicology

 The Only Solution is Fat Infusion: Intralipid Therapy